etienne-lms/optee_docs/architecture/secure_boot.rst

 Armv8-A - Using the authentication framework in TF-A
 ****************************************************
-This section gives a brief description on how to enable the verification of OP-TEE using the authentication framework in Trusted Firmware A (TF-A), i.e., something that could be used in an Armv8-A environment.
+This section gives a brief description on how to enable the verification of OP-TEE using the authentication framework in Trusted Firmware-A (TF-A), i.e., something that could be used in an Armv8-A environment.

 According to user-guide.rst_, there is no additional specific build options for